IanYHWu/transformers-for-translation/README.md

 - Automatic BLEU score tracking
 - Automatic interfacing with Wandb

-The default dataset is the TED-multi dataset from Huggingface.
+The default dataset is the TED-multi dataset from Huggingface https://huggingface.co/datasets/ted_multi.
 This can be easily changed by editing `preprocess.py` to interface with other datasets.